 It is notable that the M50 has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF3 was succeeded by the Panasonic GF5.
+Both the M50 and the GF3 have been discontinued, but can regularly be found used on eBay.
+The GF3 was replaced by the Panasonic GF5, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic GF3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.